Works Composed during the Pandemic: 2020-21

 For a long time I didn’t remember much about Andrew’s compositions during the Covid-19 pandemic and lockdowns, but I have thoroughly enjoyed re-discovering them:

-Andrew coped not too badly during my 3 weeks in hospital, well looked after by his Philippino carer, Viktoria.
+Andrew coped not too badly during my 3 weeks in hospital, well looked after by his Philippina carer, Viktoria.
 Andrew’s paraplegia, however, caused him constant discomfort, and he suffered a great deal from pain caused by his spasms.
-I was so grateful to gradually regain my energy levels, so that I could do my share of caring for Andrew with Viktoria and also return to lots of other activities which I missed.
+I was so grateful to gradually regain my energy levels, so that I could do my share of caring for Andrew with Viktoria and also return to lots of other activities which I had missed.
 One of my favourite projects is writing my ‘blog’ posts about the background to Andrew’s works and our exciting and often very funny adventures on our travels to his performances over the years.
-I send my text and memorabilia to Paula and she presents them beautifully on this special page of andrewdownes.com
+I send my text and memorabilia to Paula and she presents them beautifully in this special area of andrewdownes.com

 2019